NatalieStover/Bliss/replit.md

-# Blissful Planner - Wedding Planning App
+# Bliss - Wedding Planning App

 ## Overview

-Blissful Planner is a comprehensive wedding planning application built as a full-stack web application.
-It helps couples organize their wedding by managing guests, budget, venues, flowers, dresses, timeline tasks, and vendors all in one place.
+Bliss is a comprehensive wedding planning application built as a client-side web application with local storage.
+It helps couples organize their wedding by managing guests, budget, venues, services, dresses, timeline tasks, and vendors all in one place.
 The app features a modern, responsive design with a pastel green color scheme and provides an intuitive user experience for wedding planning.
+All data is stored locally in the browser for privacy and immediate access.

 ## System Architecture